Mostly Resilient

 More

-Being a veterinarian is labeled as "Stable" because while AI tools can help with tasks like reading X-rays and speeding up lab results, they can't replace the human touch that vets provide.
-Vets are still needed for comforting pet owners, making difficult decisions, and using their expert judgment.
+The career of a veterinarian is labeled as "Mostly Resilient" because while AI can assist with tasks like reading X-rays and speeding up lab tests, it doesn't replace the human touch required for comforting pet owners and making sensitive decisions.
+AI tools help with technical tasks, allowing vets to focus on the deeply human aspects of their work that require empathy and judgment.

 Read full analysis